LukeEcomod/TreeBoxModel/docs/source/instructions_to_run.md

 ```

 The roots object has a rooting depth of 0.5 meters with 5 elements.
-The element thickness, 0.1 meters, matches the thickness of the soil layers which is an intrinsic requirement of the model.
-The effective radius of the roots are set to be 0.5 mm in every layer.
+The element thickness (0.1 meters), matches the thickness of the soil layers which is an intrinsic requirement of the model.
+The effective radius of the fine roots are set to be 0.5 mm in every layer.
 Each tree takes 1 m<sup>2</sup> of ground.

-After the roots object is created, the area density is set to be exponential function of the depth or the roots (see figure below).
+After the roots object is created, the area density is set to be exponential function of the depth or the roots (see the figure below).
 The area density has units m<sup>2</sup> roots / m<sup>3</sup> ground.
 The root area density is calculated such that the RAI = &sum; B<sub>i</sub> &Delta;z<sub>i</sub> A<sub>tree</sub> = 30 m$^2$ / tree where B is the root area density, &Delta; z<sub>i</sub> is the layer thickness and A<sub>tree</sub> is the ground area that the tree takes.

 ![Figure of the root area density](./_static/root_area_density.png)